bmeviauac01/softwarelab1/docs/GitHub.md

 1. Open the link in the exercise description to create your repository.

 1. If needed, authorize the _GitHub Classroom_ application to use your account data.
+(This page will be displayed the first time you click the link in the previous step.)

     ![Authorize GitHub classroom](images/github/github-authorize-classroom.png)